Long Island Sound Community Impact Fund

 • Data management and integration projects.

-Long Island Sound Study Boundary Map
+Long Island Sound Partnership Boundary Map

-If you have specific questions about the Long Island Sound Community Impact Fund, please contact the Program Director, Shahela Begum at: sbegum@estuaries.org .
-Schedule a meeting to discuss your application through this link: https://calendly.com/liscif/shahela
+If you have specific questions about the Long Island Sound Community Impact Fund, please contact the Program Director, Shahela Begum at: sbegum@estuaries.org.

 Stay up to date on LISCIF announcements – click the button below to join our email list.